-As its name implies, every Kraken stormwater filtration system is a “beast” – not in size, but in work efficiency.
-Kraken Membrane Filters sit within a relatively small footprint, but they can treat monster flow rates and large pollutant concentrations (TSS Removal) and remove up to 99% of trash.
+As its name implies, every Kraken Filter stormwater system is a “beast” – not in size, but in work efficiency.
+Kraken Filters sit within a relatively small footprint, but they can treat monster flow rates and large pollutant concentrations (Total Suspended Solids Removal) and remove up to 99% of trash.

 With their offices located adjacent to the South Platte River, the City & County of Denver’s Wastewater Management Division has a focused interest in the health of their river neighbor [See Diagram A].
 These offices are home to operational and administrative staff and personnel, but there were plans to base the county’s massive roadway maintenance sorting yard merely 15 feet from the river’s edge – and it would qualify as a “Point Source” for pollution.
 According to the EPA, “Point sources of pollution are pipes and drains that flow directly to a state water and typically come from industries, some agricultural facilities, and municipalities.
 Storm sewer systems that discharge to a state water are point sources of pollution.”3 Run off from these sites needs to be permitted, therefore uncontrolled and untreated stormwater is highly prohibited, and only proven treatment devices are approved, trusted, and capable.